kgdunn/pid-book/latent-variable-modelling/applications-of-latent-variable-models.rst

 Once validated, a soft sensor can also reduce costs of a process by allowing for rapid feedback control of the inferred property, so that less off-specification product is produced.
 They also often have the side-effect that reduced lab sampling is required; this saves on manpower costs.

 Soft sensors using latent variables will almost always be PLS models.
 So far in the course we have only learned about predictive PCR models.
-The approach to build and use a soft sensor is exactly as described in :ref:`the section on PCR <LVM-PCR>`.
+The approach to build and use a soft sensor is exactly as described in :ref:`the section on PCR <LVM_PCR>`.
 Once the model has been built, it can be applied in real-time.
 The |T2| and SPE value for each new observation is checked for consistency with the model before a prediction is made.
 Contribution plots are used to diagnose unusual observations.

 It is an indication that the predictive models need to be updated if the SPE and/or |T2| values are consistently above the limits.
 This is a real advantage over using an MLR-based model, which has no such consistency checks.